jessetham/demeter-flask/README.md

-# demeter-flask
+# Sensor Vault

-Backend component of Demeter.
+Flask backend to receive, store, and retrieve information from IOT sensors.
 Written in Python 3 and Flask.

 ## Contributing